-All submissions presented for SCSM must be able to evidence the use of the CLD Competence Framework and commitment to mapping of the competences within the CLD programmes.
+All submissions presented for SM must be able to evidence the providers' use of the CLD Competence Framework and commitment to mapping of the competences within the CLD programmes (where appropriate/possible).
 This will show how participants are prepared for practice in this field of work.